City of Kingston: Council services

-The council has an annual budget of $245 million (2021–22), with works involving areas such as road maintenance and construction, community, cultural and youth activities, town planning and development, waste management and recycling, maintenance of parks and public areas, public health and animal control, library services, and business and tourism support.
+The council has an operational expenditure budget of $296.1 million, with works involving areas such as road maintenance and construction, community, cultural and youth activities, town planning and development, waste management and recycling, maintenance of parks and public areas, public health and animal control, library services, and business and tourism support.

-Election results

-As of November 2020 there are 11 wards each individually represented by a ward councillor.
-At the 2020 election, the councillors re-elected included Tamsin Bearsley, David Eden, George Hua, Georgina Oxley, and Steve Staikos.
-They were joined by newly elected councillors Tim Cochrane, Jenna Davey-Burns, Tracey Davies, Chris Hill, Cameron Howe and Hadi Saab.

-Elected representatives

-Starting in November 2020 the City of Kingston commenced a new ward system with 11 wards each electing a single Councillor.
-This new system was introduced by the Victorian Government under the Local Government Act 2020.
+Current councillors

+Prior to 2020, the City of Kingston had three multi-member wards, however this changed to 11 single-member wards from the 2020 council election.